theapplegates/gustavosalvini-astro-blog/src/data/blog/engineering/my-2025-tech-stack-tools-i-use.md

 ---
-title: "My 2025 Tech Stack: Tools I Use"
+title: "My 2025 Tech Stack for Web Development and AI Integration"
 description: "A snapshot of my current tech stack for web development and AI integration."
 featured: true
 slug: my-2025-tech-stack